Application Instructions

 - What have you done in the past that makes you well suited to the Duke ECE Master of Engineering (MEng) program?

-- What is it about Duke’s ECE MEng Program that attracted your attention and got you to apply?
+- What is it about Duke’s Electrical & Computer Engineering Master of Engineering program that attracted your attention and got you to apply?
 What do you think you will be able to do with what you learn in the Duke ECE MEng program?

 - Also, if applicable, indicate your interest in attending as a part-time student